Avoiding Plastic at Home and in the Kitchen

 Do-It-Yourself Dish Rags

-• One swap you can make is home-made rags for sponges.
+• One swap you can make is homemade rags for sponges.
 Average sponges only last an average of two weeks and are made of synthetic fibers that pollute waterways.
 They also accumulate bacteria that can be harmful to our health long term.
-Instead of buying another sponge, try cutting up old cotton t-shirts and using them for rags that you can use, wash and repeat.
+Instead of buying another sponge, try cutting up old cotton t-shirts and using them for rags that you can use, wash, and repeat.
 If you’re not quite ready to part with your sponge, there are ways to clean it rather than buying another as mentioned in this article.

 Reuse Plastic Bags

 • You’ve heard it before, we will say it again.
 The amount of time we are actually using plastic bags fails miserably in comparison to the time it takes for them to break down.
 It takes an average of 12.5 years for a plastic bag to decompose, and the working life of a plastic bag is 15 minutes on average.
 This means even if we were actively using plastic bags every minute of 1 year, it would still be less than 0.003% of the total time it takes to decompose.
-We recognize the unfortunate truth that avoiding plastic bags entirely isn’t a small feat, but we can extend the life of the plastic bags that we can’t avoid having in our home.
-Next time you forget to pick paper over plastic, reuse the bags in smaller waste bins or to keep herbs fresh in the fridge as depicted here.
+We recognize the unfortunate truth that avoiding plastic bags entirely isn’t a small feat, but we can extend the life of the plastic bags that we can’t avoid having in our homes.
+Next time you forget to pick paper over plastic, reuse the bags in smaller waste bins or keep herbs fresh in the fridge as depicted here.
 Similarly, you can also substitute cereal box liners for wax paper and get more than one use out of them.

 Refillable Products